As well as keeping plant pests (Weeds)

 ongoing problems with rats, stoats (and other mustelids),

-hedgehogs, and occasional rabbits.
+hedgehogs, and rabbits.
 In particular, rats and

 stoats kill native birds and eat their eggs in nests.